Floadway/floadgate/README.md

-# Floadgate
+# Floodgate

-Floadgate is the JSON-Tree validator used by floadway.
+Floodgate is the JSON-Tree validator used by Floodway.
 It validates JSON trees recursively, allows for data preparation tasks and is declaritively configured.

 **Installation**